nikic/scalar_objects/README.md

 Installation
 ------------

-The master branch supports PHP version 7.0 to 8.0.
-Use the [version 0.2][version_0_2] branch for PHP 5 support.
+The master branch supports PHP version 7.0 to 8.1.
+The extension is incompatible with the JIT compiler.

 ### Unix